Overfill Prevention Options for New Hampshire Storage Tanks

 Educate and alert your delivery person by placing a clear sign near your fill pipes.

 The overfill prevention valve is located within the drop tube and the drop tube is installed inside the fill pipe.
 Ball float valves are installed below the vent line outflow piping.
-Tank overfill alarms are a combination of sensors, visual/audible alarm and ATG.
+Tank overfill alarms are a combination of sensors, visual/audible alarm, and ATG.
 The tank alarm sensor is typically installed in an access pipe located near the middle of the tank.

-From Left to right; Ball Float Valve, Overfill Prevention Valve and Tank Overfill Alarm
+From Left to right; Ball Float Valve, Overfill Prevention Valve, and Tank Overfill Alarm

 Tank overfill alarms are not recommended as the primary OPD because they require the fuel delivery driver to take action when the alarm is activated.
 The fuel delivery operator must be able to see and hear the alarm while filling the tank.
 You rarely see fuel tank alarms activated because many underground storage tanks have more than one OPD.
-Most tank installed prior to 2015 had a float valve and an overfill alarm system.
-In this configuration the fuel flow would be restricted at 90% so the driver would know to shut off the supply at the delivery truck prior to the alarm activation.
+Most tanks installed prior to 2015 had a float valve and an overfill alarm system.
+In this configuration, the fuel flow would be restricted at 90% so the driver would know to shut off the supply at the delivery truck prior to the alarm activation.

 Tank Inspectors should verify the OPV is set to the correct level for each tank.

 UST Owners should repair or replace an improperly functioning tank overfill alarm.
-How do you know if an alarm is function properly?
-It would be impractical to fill an UST to 90% capacity just to test a tank alarm.
+How do you know if an alarm is functioning properly?
+It would be impractical to fill a UST to 90% capacity just to test a tank alarm.
 Hiring a fuel system contractor that is certified in the maintenance of your equipment is the best way to test your system.
 The contractor will remove the level sensor and verify it is set to the correct height that represents 90% capacity.
 Then they will raise the sensor and verify the audible and visual alarms are triggered.

 - Remove the probe from the tank

 - Visually inspect